 As part of the Synod Insurance Program, a Volunteer Workers Personal Accident policy is maintained.
 This policy provides fixed-benefit payments to cover out-of-pocket medical expenses (excluding Medicare or Private Health Insurance 'gap' payments, which by law may only be paid by a health insurance scheme) incurred by volunteers who are injured whilst undertaking their volunteer work.

 For this cover to apply, church volunteers must be officially sanctioned or authorised by the Policy holder (the Synod).
-In our parishes, congregations and other insured entities, this means if a person is on the official church roster and/or holds a lay licence (and met Safe Ministry requirements), they and the activity being performed will be covered.
+In our parishes, congregations and other insured entities, to be covered requires that a person must be identified or endorsed.
+Examples of endorsement include:

 For volunteers who are not members of the congregation, Parish Council must endorse the activity and the volunteer/s as church volunteers for cover to apply.
 Whether a regular church or external worker, the obligations of the Parish Council are the same, to provide a safe working environment (see WHS Frequently Asked Questions) and to adhere to the Safe Ministry requirements for all its volunteers.

 Volunteers who are undertaking work to fulfil Centrelink requirements may be required to provide evidence that the organisation they work for has Volunteer Personal Accident Cover.
 For a Certificate of Currency for this policy, please contact Ministry & Parish Support at email@example.com.